appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

 ```js
 {{ currentRow.status === "pending" }}
 ```
 Inline editing does not save changes automatically to the original datasource.
-To save changes, the table's **Update mode** must be set and Save button's must be configured to execute queries that update the datasource.
+To save changes, the table's **Update mode** must be set and **onSave** event must be configured to execute queries that update the datasource.

 ### Update single row

 To update a single row, select **Single row**  from the **Update mode** property.
 When one or more columns of a table are **Editable** in Single row mode, a new table column is inserted called **Save/Discard**.
 This new column contains a Save button and a Discard button, which execute the table's **onSave** and **onDiscard** events when clicked.

-As an alternative you can configure the **onSubmit** event in each [column's settings](/reference/widgets/table/column-settings) to run a query that saves the new data.
-The **onSubmit** event takes place whenever the user clicks away from the edited cell, or presses the Enter key within it.

 ---